QuickBooks Blog

 taxes

 Every tax season, business owners have to sort through various small business tax forms, from 1099 to W-2 forms.
-Sometimes, making sense of your taxes seems like a job in and of itself, especially if you discover that you owe money come filing time.
+On top of that, many are already feeling pressure on cash flow.

 Who has to pay quarterly estimated taxes?